berend/pydata-manifold-learning-competition/README.md

 ### Sign-up

-To enter the competition, simply send an email to [pydata-competition@maritimedatasystems.com](pydata-competition@maritimedatasystems.com) with object `pydata-hamburg manifold learning`.
+To enter the competition, simply send an email to [pydata-competition@maritimedatasystems.com](pydata-competition@maritimedatasystems.com) with subject `pydata-hamburg manifold learning competition`.
 This will register you, and you will receive a URL to download the dataset.

 ### Deadline